 The tradition is that the two leading roles are always played by actors of opposite gender.
 The Principal Boy is usually a pair of female legs attached to a delectable form that has competed on "Strictly Come Dancing" or some other reality show, while the Dame is usually a well-known burly comedian with hairy legs wearing shock-horror dresses which he changes with every scene.
 This is often the character whose script, while pretending to entertain the children, is replete with sexual images meant for their parents.
 For reasons I have never fathomed, sometimes great actors queue up to play these roles.
 On one recent year, Ian McKellen was the Dame and Roger Allam played Abanazer in a specially mounted (and sold out) production of Aladdin at the Old Vic, no less.

+Every town and city has a panto in even its most respectable theatres at Christmas.
+It is as though the collective taste of the theatre-going public has been temporarily amputated for the six weeks of the festive season.
+The performers are indeed professionals but so tightly are they bound into the conventions of panto that even the experienced stage actors cannot demonstrate their art for the kids and, these days, the Dame and Principal Boy are usually performed by television stars who have never been on a stage before.
 But the real problem is that these shows, which are neither real musical theatre nor plays, are in almost every case the only live theatre that England's children will get to see all year.
 I would have no objection if they were simply part of the rich tapestry that is British theatre, seen alongside many other shows during the year, but for many these are the only experience they will have until they are adults.
 No wonder the theatre is declining among the young.

 It should also be stated, as firmly as possible, that London particularly and our other big cities as well, produce wonderful theatre for children and young people throughout the year.
 It is harder to find audiences for these brilliant, thoughtful, and humorous productions because there is no longer the habit of taking children to the theatre from an early age.
 Except, every Christmas, to a panto.